Flash Flood Warning issued for Riverside by NWS - News Break

 Flash Flood Warning issued for Riverside by NWS

-Effective: 2021-07-22 16:23:00 PDT Expires: 2021-07-22 19:30:00 PDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-31 16:48:00 PDT Expires: 2021-07-31 20:45:00 PDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Riverside The National Weather Service in San Diego has issued a * Flash Flood Warning for Riverside County in southern California * Until 730 PM PDT. * At 423 PM PDT, Doppler radar indicated thunderstorms producing heavy rain across the warned area.
-The expected rainfall rate is 1 to 2 inches in 1 hour.
-Additional rainfall amounts of 1 to 2 inches are possible in the warned area.
+Target Area: Riverside The National Weather Service in Phoenix has issued a * Flash Flood Warning for Riverside County in southern California * Until 845 PM PDT. * At 448 PM PDT, Doppler radar indicated thunderstorms producing heavy rain across the warned area.
+Between 1 and 1.5 inches of rain have fallen.
+Additional rainfall amounts up to 0.5 inches are possible in the warned area.
 Flash flooding is ongoing or expected to begin shortly.
 HAZARD...Life threatening flash flooding.
 Thunderstorms producing flash flooding.
 SOURCE...Radar.
-IMPACT...Life threatening flash flooding of creeks and streams, urban areas, highways, streets and underpasses. * Some locations that will experience flash flooding include Southeastern Palm Springs, eastern Anza, Palm Desert, Hwy 74 Between Anza And Palm Desert, Hwy 74 Between Mountain Center And Anza and Santa Rosa Mountain.
-FLASH FLOOD...RADAR INDICATED FLASH FLOOD DAMAGE THREAT...CONSIDERABLE EXPECTED RAINFALL...1-2 INCHES IN 1 HOURalerts.weather.gov
+IMPACT...Life threatening flash flooding of creeks and streams, urban areas, highways, streets and underpasses. * Some locations that will experience flash flooding include Porcupine Wash in Joshua Tree National Park FLASH FLOOD...RADAR INDICATED FLASH FLOOD DAMAGE THREAT...CONSIDERABLEalerts.weather.gov

 Comments / 0